 A visit to Maryland isn’t complete without stopping at our best-known facilities and attractions.

-The Omicron Delta Kappa Fountain, etched with quotes from Franklin Delano Roosevelt and Martin Luther King Jr., is a highlight of the mall.
+The Omicron Delta Kappa Fountain, etched with quotes from Franklin Delano Roosevelt and Martin Luther King Jr., is a highlight of the nine-acre grassy expanse.
 The sundial is a gift from the Class of 1965.

 Created in 2003, this quiet spot honors the memory of the victims of the Sept.
 11, 2001 terrorist attacks.
 The garden marks the burial spot of flowers placed at ODK fountain following a memorial service the next day.

 This memorial to the great abolitionist, orator and state luminary was installed in 2015 near Hornbake Library and the University Career Center.

 Jim Henson Sculpture

 This life-size homage to the 1960 graduate and Muppets creator shows him sitting with Kermit on a bench outside the Stamp, with just enough room for a visitor to join them.

 The center is a monument to the achievements of Maryland graduates and a gathering place for friends of the university.
 Outside the building is the Dessie M. & James R. Moxley Jr. Gardens, an oasis of red, yellow and white accenting a flowing fountain.